Activate96/Dengxiumei-boop.github.io/_pages/about.md

 <p align="justify"> My research interests mainly focus on Edge Generative AI, On-Device Large Language Models, Distributed Machine Learning, Network Optimization, and Blockchain. </p>

 <p align="justify"> If you're interested in my research or just want to have a chat, please feel free to drop me an email at xiumei_deng@sutd.edu.sg.
-I'm always happy to make new connections and swap ideas (81% extraverted, MBTI😉).
+I'm always happy to make new connections and swap ideas.
 Looking forward to some inspiring exchanges! </p>

 # 📝 Publications